drone/drone-plugin-index/content/pelotech/drone-helm3/index.md

 wait_for_upgrade
 : Wait until kubernetes resources are in a ready state before marking the installation successful.
 : This setting was called `wait` prior to version 0.11.0.
+The older name is still supported, but upgrading is recommended.

 timeout
 : Timeout for any individual kubernetes operation, formatted as a Golang duration (e.g. "3m20s").

 force_upgrade
 : Pass `--force` to `helm upgrade`.
 : This setting was called `force` prior to version 0.11.0.
+The older name is still supported, but upgrading is recommended.

 reuse_values
 : Reuse the values from a previous release.